menandmice/micetro_docs/guides/admin-manual/admin_system_settings.rst

   :header: "Setting", "Description"
   :widths: 25, 75

-  "Path to an SSL Root certificate", "Specifies the path to an SSL Root certificate is such a certificate is being used for the Cloud Integration feature."
+  "SSL Certificate Authority Path", "Specifies the path to the SSL Root certificate used by the SSL Certificate policy."
-  "SSL Certificate policy",	"Specifies the SSL Certificate policy to use for the Cloud Integration feature."
+  "SSL Certificate policy",	"Determines the SSL Certificate policy applied to the Cloud Integration feature and update checks."
   "Default TTL of SOA record in new zones", "Specifies the default TTL value (in seconds) to use for the SOA record of new zones."
   "Default TTL SOA field in new zones (MS)", "Specifies the default value (in seconds) to use for the TTL field in the SOA record of new zones.
 Only applicable for zones on Microsoft DNS servers."
   "Default hostmaster SOA field in new zones", "Specifies the default value to use for the Hostmaster field in the SOA record of new zones."